mm-zacharydavison/git-ai/README.md

 powershell -NoProfile -ExecutionPolicy Bypass -Command "irm https://raw.githubusercontent.com/acunniffe/git-ai/main/install.ps1 | iex"
 ```

-🎊 That's it! **No per-repo setup.** Once installed `git-ai` will work OOTB with any of these **Supported Agents**:
+🎊 That's it! **No per-repo setup.** Once installed Git AI will work OOTB with any of these **Supported Agents**:

 <img src="assets/docs/supported-agents.png" width="320" />

 ### Next step: **Just code and commit!**
-Once `git-ai` is installed Cursor, Claude Code and GitHub Copilot will automatically call the CLI to mark the code they generate as AI-authored.
+Once installed, Cursor, Claude Code and GitHub Copilot will automatically call the CLI to mark the code they generate as AI-authored.

 When you create a new commit, `git-ai` adds a git note that tracks which lines were AI-authored and prints the code authorship: